awsdocs/aws-greengrass-developer-guide/doc_source/ml-inference.md

 AWS IoT Greengrass supports Amazon SageMaker and Amazon S3 model sources for machine learning resources\.

 The following requirements apply to model sources:
 + S3 buckets that store your Amazon SageMaker and Amazon S3 model sources must not be encrypted using SSE\-C\.
-For buckets that use server\-side encryption, AWS IoT Greengrass ML inference currently supports only SSE\-S3 or SSE\-KMS encryption options\.
-For more information about server\-side encryption options, see [ Protecting Data Using Server\-Side Encryption](https://docs.aws.amazon.com/AmazonS3/latest/dev/serv-side-encryption.html) in the * Amazon Simple Storage Service Developer Guide*\.
+For buckets that use server\-side encryption, AWS IoT Greengrass ML inference currently supports the SSE\-S3 or SSE\-KMS encryption options only\.
+For more information about server\-side encryption options, see [Protecting Data Using Server\-Side Encryption](https://docs.aws.amazon.com/AmazonS3/latest/dev/serv-side-encryption.html) in the *Amazon Simple Storage Service Developer Guide*\.
-+ The names of S3 buckets that store your Amazon SageMaker and Amazon S3 model sources must not include periods \("`.`"\)\.
-For more information, see the rule about using virtual hosted–style buckets with SSL in [ Rules for Bucket Naming](https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html#bucketnamingrules) in the * Amazon Simple Storage Service Developer Guide*\.
++ The names of S3 buckets that store your Amazon SageMaker and Amazon S3 model sources must not include periods \(`.`\)\.
+For more information, see the rule about using virtual hosted–style buckets with SSL in [Rules for Bucket Naming](https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html#bucketnamingrules) in the *Amazon Simple Storage Service Developer Guide*\.
-+ Service\-level region support must be available, as shown in the following table\.
++ Service\-level AWS Region support must be available for both [AWS IoT Greengrass](https://docs.aws.amazon.com/general/latest/gr/rande.html#greengrass_region) and [Amazon SageMaker](https://docs.aws.amazon.com/general/latest/gr/rande.html#sagemaker_region)\.
+See the following table\.
 ****
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/ml-inference.html)
 + AWS IoT Greengrass must have `read` permission to the model source, as described in the following sections\.

 **Amazon SageMaker**
 AWS IoT Greengrass supports models that are saved as Amazon SageMaker training jobs\.
 If you configured your Amazon SageMaker environment by [creating a bucket](https://docs.aws.amazon.com/sagemaker/latest/dg/gs-config-permissions.html) whose name contains `sagemaker`, then AWS IoT Greengrass has sufficient permission to access your Amazon SageMaker training jobs\.
-The AWSGreengrassResourceAccessRolePolicy managed policy allows access to buckets whose name contains the string `sagemaker`\.
+The `AWSGreengrassResourceAccessRolePolicy` managed policy allows access to buckets whose name contains the string `sagemaker`\.
 This policy is attached to the Greengrass service role\.
 Otherwise, you must grant AWS IoT Greengrass `read` permission to the bucket where your training job is stored\.
 To do this, embed the following inline policy in the Greengrass service role\.
 You can list multiple bucket ARNs\.

 ```